ods/aiokafka-todo/README.md

 ### Why?

 It's not supported, issues and PRs (including [my one from 2021](https://github.com/dpkp/kafka-python/pull/2285)) are ignored.
-With it we can't provide compatibility with newer versions of Python.
+With it we can't provide compatibility with newer versions of Python ([an example of problem](https://github.com/dpkp/kafka-python/pull/2304)).

 ### How?